Malignant Narcissism: When Narcissism Takes a Dark Turn

 Dealing with a Malignant Narcissist: Strategies and Tips

-Facing a malignant narcissist can feel overwhelming, but there are ways to protect yourself and start the healing process.
+Facing a malicious narcissist can feel overwhelming, but there are ways to protect yourself and start the healing process.
 Here’s how to approach it:

 Setting Boundaries with Narcissists